-The 5G ultra-wideband equipment-installed laboratory is located at the PNNL-Richland campus, making it the U.S. Department of Energy’s first 5G national laboratory powered by Verizon.
-Research at this studio will be focused on advanced wireless communications, millimeter wave technologies, scientific applications driving cyber-resilient critical infrastructure, and advanced mobile communications research and development for federal agencies, benefiting a wide array of research, from chemistry and Earth sciences, to the needs of first responders.
+Research at this studio is focused on a variety of 5G related technologies, scientific applications driving cyber-resilient critical infrastructure, and advanced wireless communications research and development for federal agencies, benefiting a wide array of research, from chemistry and Earth sciences to the needs of first responders.

 The PNNL 5G Innovation Studio came online in October 2020 and features: